OWASP/www-project-cyber-controls-matrix/index.md

 ***
 ## Contributions

 Contributions to the OCCM are welcome and appreciated.
-Please contact the Core Team to get started.
+Please [(contact us)](mailto://occm@cybercontrolsmatrix.com?subject=OCCM Contributor) to get started.

 Contributors acknowledge that by contributing, copyright for any and all contributions will be transferred in full to the OWASP Foundation, the OCCM Creator, and the OCCM Project Leader.
 Please see the Legal section for further details.

 ***
 ## Membership, Donations, and Sponsorship

-Please indicate the OWASP Cyber Controls Matrix in membership, donation, and sponsorship comments if you wish to specifically and directly support this project.
+Please indicate the OWASP Cyber Controls Matrix (OCCM) in OWASP membership, donation, and sponsorship comments if you wish to specifically and directly support this project.
 General contributions to the OWASP Foundation will also support this project and others like it.
+If there is no place to indicate OCCM, please continue and then [(contact us)](mailto://occm@cybercontrolsmatrix.com?subject=OCCM Funding) to ensure the OCCM is credited.

 All OWASP Projects are run and developed by volunteers and rely on [individual memberships](https://owasp.org/membership/), [personal donations](https://owasp.org/donate/), and [corporate memberships / sponsorships](https://owasp.org/supporters/) to continue their development.
 OWASP does not endorse or recommend commercial products or services, allowing our community to remain vendor neutral and focused on applying the collective wisdom of some of the best minds in Cybersecurity worldwide.